Craft n' Connect

 The goal in creating the instructions sheet for Craft n’ Connect was to have it be simple and comprehensive enough for a facilitator who has never played the game before to quickly understand the three modes and how to play each one.

-To do so I broke the game instructions into phases as we worked on condensing this information with each iteration.
+To do so, I broke the game instructions into phases and worked on condensing this information with each iteration.
+The first thing I did was to figure out the requirements of information crucial to the understanding of game instructions:

 1. Three modes & why